Research links two major vitamins–Vitamins B6 and B12– to heart and mood health, and the integrity and function of the nervous system.

-A 2010 report published in The American Journal of Clinical Nutrition showed a decreased risk for depression when greater amounts of B6 and B12 were consumed (1).
+A 2010 report published in The American Journal of Clinical Nutrition showed a decreased risk for depression when greater amounts of B6 and B12 were consumed.1

-Over 3500 participants were evaluated over 12 years as part of the Chicago Health and Aging Project.
+More than 3,500 participants were evaluated over 12 years as part of the Chicago Health and Aging Project.
 Higher intakes of Vitamins B6 and B12, from both food and supplements, were associated with less depressive symptoms.

 B12 (also known a cobalamin) is required for energy, heart and mood health, and the integrity and function of the nervous system.
 B-12 is a unique B vitamin, in that it requires a strong digestive system to absorb.
 This results in a high percentage of deficiencies.
 B-12 deficiencies are due to many factors, including an epidemic of weak digestion, which is illustrated by a growing inability to digest wheat, dairy and fatty foods.